makeline/Then-Coder/docs/DEVELOPER_GUIDE.md

 ### **Activities and Fragments**

 The Chartr app is a single activity app, meaning there is only the MainActivity.
-Well sort of, the onboarding flow
+Well sort of, the onboarding flow uses its own activity but once onboarding is done that activity finishes and the rest of the app uses the MainActivity throughout.
+So since onboarding is done only once for a user (as long as they complete it without force quitting the app) after they install the app, I still consider it a single activity app.

+With that said, each screen should have its own fragment and view model class.
+So when creating a new fragment select the option with viewmodel as shown belo